Say it again, Sam

 A. Solzhenitsyn

-And these are just from one (three-volumme) work...
+And these are just from one (three-volume) work...

 Eric Hoffer